instructor-ai/instructor/docs/blog/posts/validation-part1.md

     For further information visit https://errors.pydantic.dev/2.4/v/value_error
 ```

-In order to pass this context from the `openai.ChatCompletion.create` call, `instructor.patch()` also passes the `validation_context`, which will be accessible from the `info` argument in the decorated validator functions.
+To pass this context from the `openai.ChatCompletion.create` call, `instructor.patch()` also passes the `validation_context`, which will be accessible from the `info` argument in the decorated validator functions.

 ```python
 def answer_question(question:str, text_chunk: str) -> AnswerWithCitation: